Science & TechnologyLos Alamos National Laboratory | Bradbury Science Museum

 LOS ALAMOS NATIONAL LABORATORY

 Los Alamos National Laboratory is one of the premier scientific institutions in the history of the world.
 With an annual budget exceeding $2 billion, the Laboratory operates more than 2,100 individual facilities across its 38 square miles of land and employs about 11,000 people, including contractors.
-The Lab is operated for the U.S. Department of Energy by Los Alamos National Security, LLC, (LANS), a public-private partnership that includes the University of California, Bechtel National, the Babcock & Wilcox Company, and the Washington Division of United Research Services (URS).
+The Lab is operated for the U.S. Department of Energy by Triad National Security, LLC, (TRIAD), a public-private partnership that includes the University of California, Bechtel National, the Babcock & Wilcox Company, and the Washington Division of United Research Services (URS).

 The core mission of the Laboratory is national security.
 Scientific discovery and technology advances are pursued to ensure the safety and reliability of the U.S. nuclear deterrent, reduce the proliferation of weapons of mass destruction, and counter terrorism.
 In addition, a broad variety of Lab programs are aimed at solving national problems in the areas of defense, energy, environment, health and infrastructure.